Healthdirect Free Australian health advice you can count on.

 What symptoms are related to losing interest?

-Other symptoms that may go along with losing interest are feeling unhappy, feeling flat or numb, sleep problems, tiredness, loss of appetite and stomach problems.
+Other symptoms that may go along with losing interest are:

-If loss of interest has gone on for 2 weeks or more, it can be a sign of a mental health condition or other condition, including:
+If your loss of interest in things goes on for 2 weeks or more, it can be a sign of a mental health condition.

-• stress and burnout — long-term stress can lead to burnout, where you lose motivation and interest, and withdraw from people
+• Stress — long-term stress can lead to burnout, where you lose motivation and interest, and withdraw from people.

-• substance abuse — can lead to loss of interest and withdrawing from activities, loss of friends and conflict
+• Substance misuse — can lead to loss of interest and withdrawing from activities, loss of friends and conflict.

-• grief — some people will experience a temporary loss of interest in activities that they used to enjoy
+• Grief — you may experience a temporary loss of interest in activities that you used to enjoy while you are grieving.

 When should I see my doctor?

-Conditions like depression can worsen over time if untreated, so seek help early.
+Conditions like depression can get worse over time if untreated, so seek help early.

-Your doctor will talk to you about your symptoms, examine you, and may suggest some tests (for example blood tests) to rule out any physical conditions.
-They can diagnose mental health problems, and also refer you to a mental health professional if you need one.
-Doctors can write you a Mental Health Treatment Plan, if relevant.
+Your doctor may refer you to a mental health professional if you need one.
+They can set up a mental health treatment plan, if needed.
 This can provide you with Medicare rebates for appointments with certain mental health professionals, such as psychologists and counsellors.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.